MalevichAI/malevich/README.md

 ## Deploy

-Running scripts is cool, but what if you want to integrate this flow into your own app?
+Running this as a script is cool, but what if you want to integrate this flow into your own system with a production deployment?
 That's done by adding just one line:

 ```python
 # ...